pfisterjohannes1234/bf-interpreter-bf/readme.md

 Goal was it to have a brainfuck interpreter written in brainfuck that can interpret itself.
 It can interpret itself, but very slow (as somewhat expected)

+## Create brainfuck code

+Run the bash script `./generate.sh` to generate the brainfuck interpreter written in brainfuck:
+ `interpret.bf` and `interpret_minimal.bf`.
+You need bash, tr, python3 and gcc to create this files.
+Optional astyle to reformat the gcc preprocessor output, after macros where expanded.

 ## Requirements for the interpreter / compiler